 Food in the BA Business Class Lounge

-It’s relatively basic but perfectly edible.
+The food is relatively basic but perfectly edible.
 I visited at about 9am and by this point I’d eaten my fair share of bacon rolls.
-Additional breakfast options included pastries, yogurt, toast, cereals etc and are served between 5am and 12pm.
+Additional breakfast options included pastries, yogurt, toast, cereals, etc. and are served between 5am and 12pm.
 Note bacon rolls and omelette rolls are only available until 11am.